 Burns are the most common injuries that welders sustain because of the constant high temperatures they have to work with.
 The severity of the burn can vary from minor pain to debilitating pain, disfigurement, or even death.
 You may be injured by the hot materials, or if a spark causes a workshop fire.

 If you are burned on the job, you may have medical bills and time off of work that you need help dealing with.
 An experienced attorney NY workers turn to may help you move forward with your workers’ compensation claim to get your life back on track.

 When you’ve been injured on the job due to welding, you may need someone you can trust on your side.
-Call a workers comp attorney NY residents turn to to discuss your case at (718) 804-5836 today.
+Call a New York workers comp attorney at Polsky, Shouldice & Rosen, P.C. to discuss your case at (718) 804-5836 today.